FAQs

 Are parents allowed to be in the wrestling room during practice?

-K4 – 2nd-grade: As space permits, we allow parents of our younger wrestlers to sit in the wrestling room for a few reasons; however, they must maintain a quiet presence and minimize interruptions to ensure our wrestlers remain focused on the practice.
-Coaches reserve to the right to ask parents to leave the room at any time during practice.
+K4 – 2nd-grade: As space permits, we allow one family member of our younger wrestlers to sit in the wrestling room for a few reasons; however, they must maintain a quiet presence and minimize interruptions to ensure our wrestlers remain focused on the practice.
+Coaches reserve to the right to ask family members to leave the room at any time during practice.

 3rd – 8th grade: We do not allow parents for our older wrestlers to sit in the wrestling room during practice for several reasons: